OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 The Dark Roast Fan’s Guide to Reducing Bitterness (While Keeping Body)

-If you love thick, chocolatey cups, embrace it.
+If you love thick, chocolatey cups, embrace them.
 Just brew in a way that guards sweetness:

 Espresso: When Roast Profile Becomes a Magnifying Glass